AnthonyCxx/Notes-and-Writeups/Python/Using Files.md

 with open("file.txt", "w") as f:
         f.write("Writing this to the file...")
 ```
-> Note: Since the file was opened in '_w_' mode, the contents of it will be overwritten
+> Note: Since the file was opened in '_w_' mode instead of '_a_' mode, the contents of it will be overwritten